Pankaj-M-Deori/Bank-Branch-Profitability-Analysis/README.md

 ## Project Overview
 This project, **"Bank Branch Profitability Analysis"**, is a comprehensive Power BI analytics tool designed to assess the true financial health of a bank’s branch network.
 It moves beyond simple "Net Profit" to evaluate branches based on **Efficiency** and **Risk-Adjusted Return (RAR)**.

-The primary goal was to answer: *"Which branches are truly adding value, and which are simply coasting on high revenue volume?"* The report provides a clear, data-driven narrative to help managers fix inefficient cost structures and replicate the success of top performers.
+The primary goal was to answer: *"Which branches are truly helpful to the business, and which ones are risky or inefficient?"* The report provides a clear, data-driven narrative to help managers fix inefficient cost structures and replicate the success of top performers.

 ## Overall Bank Health (The "Headline" Numbers)
 The bank's consolidated performance over the 3-year period appears strong at first glance: